Toronto-Robotics-club/ros_control_and_gazebo_simple_position_controller/simple_example_description/README.md

 Ros Kinetic

 to run the project follow these steps:
-1) Download the "simple_example_description" folder/directory and put it into your Desktop/workspace/src/ directory.
+1) Download the "simple_example_description" directory and put it into your Desktop/workspace/src/ directory.
 2) Build the project:
        $ cd Desktop/workspace
        $ catkin_make